rossetti/KSLBook/docs/02-Chapter2.md

 The `RNStreamControlIfc` defines methods for controlling the underlying stream of pseudo-random numbers.

-*   `resetStartStream()` - positions the random number stream at the beginning of its sequence This is the same location in the stream as assigned when the random number stream was created and initialized.
+*   `resetStartStream()` - positions the random number stream at the beginning of its sequence.
+This is the same location in the stream as assigned when the random number stream was created and initialized.
 *   `resetStartSubstream()` - resets the position of the random number